 #3.
 Sellers lose impressive amounts of sales with suppressed listings

 I can’t think of a better way to spend a couple of minutes daily (no more) than to re-enable your suppressed listings.
 Honestly.

 Again: Amazon is the search engine.
 The impact of a suppressed listing is that it will no longer show up on the search results in Amazon and your sales on that listing will be dropped to zero.

-Usually “defects” why your listings get suppressed are simple and can be fixed relatively easy.
+Usually, “defects” why your listings get suppressed or blocked are simple and can be fixed relatively easy.
 For example, your title might sound too promotional.
-Or an image has non-white background.
+Or an image has a non-white background.

 To fix your suppressed listings:

 - In the Seller Central, click the Inventory tab and select Manage Inventory.